Razzberry7/Blueberry-docs/mynewbook/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to the Rowan Blueberry Docs 2

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+This is the second of the Blueberry Documents that were created for the Rowan Math Department's Blueberry Project.
+This will eventually be combined with the original Blueberry Docs.

+See table of contents below for quick access to documentation.

 ```{tableofcontents}
 ```